adi090/LMS/README.md

 - Course creation, modification, and deletion
 - Content upload and management using Cloudinary
 - User enrollment in courses
-- Course progress tracking

 - Interactive user interface using React and Tailwind CSS
-- Subscription management with Razorpay

 ## Prerequisites

 Before running this project locally, ensure you have the following installed: